Expertise

 Get in touch with more interesting things

-This month, I devoted more time to things I am interested in, such as starting to tinker with hardware (development boards), and I bought two ESP8266s and one ESP32.
+This month, I devoted more time to things I was interested in, such as starting to tinker with hardware (development boards), and I bought two ESP8266s and one ESP32.
 Afterwards, I got engrossed in learning, understanding, and practicing network penetration on the Kali operating system.
 During this process, I could even feel the meaning of life—continuously exploring the things I love and realizing my dreams; they should belong to the same realm.

 Create, Share